 - Submissions.
 Manuscripts should be submitted in electronic format to http://mc.manuscriptcentral.com/jmce, where authors will be required to set up an online account on the SAGE Track system powered by ScholarOne.
 Manuscripts should be no more than 4,000 words (excluding tables, charts, graphs, and references).
 One author must be chosen as the corresponding author and must input their full contact information.
 Corresponding authors need to completely enter all co-author information as well.

 - Abstract and Author.
 An abstract of no more than 100 words must accompany each submission.
 Author identification should appear only on the title page and should included academic rank or professional title and applicable university and departmental affiliation.

 - Style.
-For final acceptance, use Chicago Manual of Style 16th Edition guidelines.
-For law manuscripts, Chicago refers you elsewhere for certain citations.
-Do not use in-text references, i.e., (Weston, 1972).
+Use APA 6th Edition guidelines.
+Please use in-text references, i.e., (Weston, 1972).
 Do not use op. cit., ibid., or bc. cit.
-In ordinary text, whole numbers from one through ninety-nine are spelled out.
-However, when normally spelled numbers cluster in a sentence or paragraph, use figures.
-Use % instead of percent.
 Underline or italicize names of cities when using newspaper names, i.e., New York Times.
-In endnotes and in book review headings, use postal code abbreviations for states; in regular copy, spell out.
+In references and in book review headings, use postal code abbreviations for states; in regular copy, spell out.

 - Heading Styles.
 First-level headings are typed in bold italic and justified left.
 Second-level headings are intended and typed in bold italic.
 Third-level headings are indented and typed in italic.
 Note this example: